girirajvyas/aws/Important_terms.md

 # Availability
  - High availability means running your application/system in at least 2 data centers (== Availability Zones).
  - The goal of high availability is to survive a data center loss.
 An example of High Availability is when you run instances for the same application across multi AZ.

+### AWS SDK
+ - If you dont specify or configure a default region, then 'us-east-1' will be chosen by default

+## S3

+Unicast vs Anycast IPs

+ - Commerce tool
+ - Wealth management
+ - SF -> Stripe